nathankleyn/mini_css/README.markdown

     files = [] # Fill this aray with file paths.
     Mini_CSS.compress(files) # mini_css will open them all, compress them, and mash them together

+## To-Do

+  * Parse out @import statements, try to associate them with local files and compress them into the same files too, removing the @import statements as we go.